lulzzz/Vertical-farming/README.md

- Vertical-farming
+# Vertical-farming

-Incorporating Machine Learing and Internet of Things in Vertical Farming
+An effort to incorporate Internet of Things(IOT) and Machine Learning in Vertical Farming.